Maneuvering measurement-coherence into measurement-entanglement: Main results

 Theorem~\ref{sup_thm: mcgp bounds megp} and Theorem~\ref{sup_thm: mcgp to megp by cnot} combine to the main result: \begin{theorem} For a quantum channel $\mathcal{E}_{A}$, it holds that

 where the maximum is taken over a detection-incoherent operation $\mathcal{K}_{AB}$ and a unital detection-incoherent operation $\mathcal{L}_{AB}$.
 The maximum is achieved as follows:

 \end{theorem}

 Note that $\mathcal{U}_{\cnot}^{\dag}$ is in $\dio$ since $\mathcal{U}_{\cnot}$ is in $\mio$.
 This result says that the \mcp{} of a quantum channel $\mathcal{E}_{A}$ can be converted into the \mep{} of a bipartite channel without any additional \mcp{}s.
-The post-dephasing channels on the right-hand side act on a quantum measurement, making it incoherent with respect to the incoherent basis.
+The post-dephasing channels on the right-hand side act on a quantum measurement, making it incoherent with respect to the incoherent basis, as depicted in Fig.~\ref{fig-A: mcgp to megp conversion}.
 This allows the adjoint channel of the generalized CNOT channel $\mathcal{U}_{\cnot}^{\dag}$ to effectively entangle each POVM element.
+Conversely, when converting \scp{} to \sep{}, dephasing channels function as a pre-processing step to ensure the input states are incoherent, as illustrated in Fig.~\ref{fig-A: scgp to segp conversion}~\cite{theurer2020QuantifyingDynamicalCoherence}.

 Next, we show that the \mep{} induces the \mcp{}. \begin{theorem} The \mep{} monotone $\widetilde{E}$ induces the \mcp{} monotone $\widetilde{C}$ given by

 where the maximum is taken over a detection-incoherent operation $\mathcal{K}_{AB}$ and a unital detection-incoherent operation $\mathcal{L}_{AB}$. \end{theorem} The proof of Theorem~\ref{sup_thm: megp induces mcgp} needs the following fact: \begin{proposition} For a quantum channel $\mathcal{E}_{A}$, a detection-incoherent operation $\mathcal{K}_{AB}$, and a unital detection-incoherent operation $\mathcal{L}_{AB}$, it holds that $\Delta_{AB}\circ \mathcal{K}_{AB}\circ \mathcal{E}_{A}\circ\mathcal{L}_{AB}\circ \Delta_{AB}\in \clocc(A\!:\!B)$. \end{proposition} \begin{proof} For an arbitrary input state $\rho_{AB}$, the composite channel results in